The summit of Mount Teide. Photo: GettyImages-1030773408

 6hrs · 16km · 500m up · 300m down

 Lace up your boots for a high-altitude adventure starting right from your base.
 You’ll hike a wild, rugged trail through the lava fields of the Chinyero eruption zone – site of Tenerife’s most recent volcanic eruption.
 The climb towards the high plains of Las Cañadas del Teide takes you from dense pine forest to open volcanic landscapes shaped over centuries.
 At the Samara area, perched on the rim of the great Teide caldera, you’ll stop for a picnic lunch with sweeping Atlantic views on a clear day.
 Then it’s a short van ride to Roques de Garcia, an iconic cluster of lava-sculpted rock formations.
 In the evening, gather for dinner at the atmospheric Parador Nacional de Las Cañadas del Teide.
 Sitting at over 2000m above sea level, this cosy mountain spot serves local dishes and sweeping starlit views in equal measure.
-After dinner, wrap up for a guided stargazing session under one of Europe’s clearest night skies, with a local astronomer helping you spot constellations and planets through the telescope.
+After dinner, wrap up for a guided stargazing session under one of Europe’s clearest night skies, with a local certified starlight guide helping you spot constellations and planets through the telescope.

 Day 5